notesforgrowth/notesforgrowth.github.io/_drafts/2018-08-22-Design-Driven-Innovation.md

 That's the premise of [Design Driven Innovation: Changing the Rules of Competition by Radically Innovating What Things Mean](https://www.amazon.com/Design-Driven-Innovation-Competition-Innovating/dp/1422124827/ref=sr_1_3?ie=UTF8&qid=1534978069&sr=8-3&keywords=design-driven+innovation, "Design Driven Innovation: Changing the Rules of Competition by Radically Innovating What Things Mean") by Roberto Veraganti.

 ### Every Product Has Meaning
-Veraganti proposes that people do not buy products, they buy _meanings_.
-This is the major point of his thesis.
+A major theme in the book is that people do not buy products, they buy _meanings_.
+This notion is quite similar to the ethos behind <a href="https://www.youtube.com/watch?v=Q63PZR7mG70">Clayton Christensen's "Jobs to Be Done" framework</a>.

-[Clayton Christenson's Job to Be Done]
+Essentially, Veraganti claims that customers "buy and use products for deep reasons, often not manifest, that include both functional utility and intangible psychological satisfaction".

+When Veraganti refers to design, he's clear that he does not mean style and form.
+In this book, the term design is reserved for

 ### The Challenge with User-Centered Design
 Veraganti challenges companies to invest in radical innovation of meaning.
 He doesn't believe that companies can achieve radical innovation by simply asking customers for feedback on existing products.